vortex-es/vortex-es.github.io/solutions/les.md

 ---

 <p class="lead">Did you ever wish to have a (turbulent) measurements time-series at each turbine position of your planned or existing wind farm?
-Now, you can get somethingÂ outstandingly similar: Vortex implementation of cutting-edge NCAR's model WRF-LES produces something outstandingly similar Vortex Large Eddy Simulations are probably the most measurement-like sets of synthetic wind time-series currently available in the market.</p>
+Now, you can get something outstandingly similar: Vortex implementation of cutting-edge NCAR's model WRF-LES produces something outstandingly similar Vortex Large Eddy Simulations are probably the most measurement-like sets of synthetic wind time-series currently available in the market.</p>

 ## When to use LES?